 Minor because: Despite the inadequate guidance, the vendor was still generating corrective action and nonconformance reports to address deficiencies.

--than-minor if: The vendor failed to enter deficiencies into their process and disposition those deficiencies to correct conditions adverse to quality.
+More-than-minor if: The vendor failed to enter deficiencies into their process and disposition those deficiencies to correct conditions adverse to quality.

 17. QA Records